 Ya’ll, grey markers are the coolest.
 The.
 Coolest.
 Adding depth and shadows without making the page busy is their specialty- and I’ve got a tutorial about it.

 If you wanna go big, go for the 12-Piece Neutral Gray Set, however for doodle notes (as opposed to, for example, illustrating comics or architectural sketches) I have never used darker than N3.
-For that reason, even though individually copics are more expensive than the set, if you want to experiment with grey you might want to go with individual markers:
+For that reason, even though individually copics are more expensive than the set, if you want to experiment with grey I recommend these individual markers:

-Also shown in this set is the COPIC BLENDING MARKER.
-If you try copics at all, you’ve got to add this marker to your set.
+Also shown in this set is the COPIC blending marker.
+If you try copics, you’ve got to add this marker to your set.
 It will fade and feather one color or can be used to blend multiple colors together for a watercolor type effect.

 I’m fairly convinced a ruler is a basic necessity, and this angle ruler is my pick.
-It’s practically useful, and the fact that it is flexible and foldable means that it slips into the back row of my pen case and won’t break when I force the zipper closed over a few-too-many markers.
+It’s practically useful, and the fact that it is flexible and foldable means that it slips into the back row of my pen case and resists breaking when I force the zipper closed over a few-too-many markers.

 I’ve ordered many pen cases and returned almost as many.
-This Basic Pen Case gets my vote as the winner.
-It’s cheap, not the cutest, but WOW has it held up well.
-After 18 months of heavy use (being tossed in the bottom of a bag through a public transportation commute, most days) it shows virtually no wear.
+This Basic Pen Case gets my vote as the clear-cut winner.
+It’s cheap, and although maybe not the cutest, WOW has it held up well.
+After 4 years of heavy use (carried in my bag every day- through classes, international travel, camping trips, and public transportation) it shows virtually no wear.

-It’s sized well to hold copics and I like the center “page” layout which helps make it feed more like a portfolio of writing supplies instead of a jumbled pencil case.
+It’s sized well to hold copics and I like the center “page” layout- it helps make it feel more like a portfolio of writing supplies instead of a jumbled pencil case.